 Sino-German Environmental Partnership

-On behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, the Sino-German Environmental Partnership project supports the EU-China Environmental Sustainability Programme (ESP) (2013-2016).
+On behalf of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the Sino-German Environmental Partnership project supports the EU-China Environmental Sustainability Programme (ESP) (2013-2016).
 The objective of the ESP is to support the Chinese authorities in their efforts to achieve environmental sustainability and meet the environmental targets of the 12th Five Year Plan, by reducing water and heavy metal pollution and implementing sustainable waste policies.

 GIZ provides technical inputs on heavy metal pollution and waste management related issues as well as expertise on results-based monitoring and dissemination strategies.